 Leicester were now 10 points clear with five matches still to play.
-Ranieri's men were within three wins of the title.
-The unlikely early-season pacesetters were now favourites for the title.
+Within three wins of the title.
+The unlikely early-season pacesetters were now favourites.

 The run-in was an exhausting process.
 That was about to be proven on 17 April as Vardy was dismissed during a tumultuous 2-2 draw with West Ham United on Filbert Way.
 Nonetheless, Ulloa’s last-ditch penalty sealed a draw which felt like a win.
 The Argentinian raced over to the Kop, celebrating passionately.
 It felt like a defining moment.

 Next up, with Ulloa stepping up in Vardy's place from the start, the Foxes ran riot in a 4-0 defeat of Swansea City at King Power Stadium.
 It was supposed to be the game City faltered, but they were perfect.

 As the pressure reached unbearable levels, Khun Vichai was often there in the changing room, on the invitation of his players, harbouring a sense of calm, spreading joy, cultivating an unbreakable bond.

 The stars were aligning before a trip to Old Trafford on 1 May.
 Tottenham had slipped up.
 A win at the Theatre of Dreams would seal perhaps the greatest title in English football's history.

 Captain Morgan inches City closer to the title in Manchester.

 Morgan's header, from Drinkwater's free-kick, cancelled out an opener from Anthony Martial and it ended 1-1.
 It was not quite the win City needed, but it nudged them closer to the unthinkable.